datacarpentry/datacarpentry.github.io/pages/lessons.md

 The [Biology Semester-long Course](http://www.datacarpentry.org/semester-biology/) was developed and piloted at the University of Florida in Fall 2015.
-Course materials include, readings, lectures, exercises and assignments that expand on the material presented at workshops focusing on SQL and R.
+Course materials include readings, lectures, exercises, and assignments that expand on the material presented at workshops focusing on SQL and R.
 The course is accessible to: